Updated July 10, 2023

 Introduction to Mobile IP

-Mobile IP is a sweet thing, and you would be amazed by its significance and benefits when you are going to know about it.
-So let’s begin our friendship with “Mobile IP”.
-Mobile + IP, these two words together are a boon to mobile networking today, without which we can’t even imagine the use of cell phones and data transfer in them.
+Mobile IP is sweet thing; you will be amazed by its significance and benefits.
+So let’s begin our friendship with “Mobile IP.”
+Mobile + IP, these two words together are a boon to mobile networking today, without which we can’t even imagine using cell phones and data transfer in them.
 Let’s know-how:

-As your portable bed resides in your bag, your IP resides in your cell phone or any of your digital gadgets that are connected to a network like the Internet or Intranet.
-The unchanging constant IP is the core meaning of Mobile IP, the IP being so faithful that even while you travel around networks or you change networks, it remains as it is.
-Ok, now let’s begin with some questionnaire, and you are definitely going to love your unnoticed long-time pal, Mobile IP, because of its huge help, which it has been giving you for a long.
+As your portable bed resides in your bag, your IP resides in your cell phone or any of your digital gadgets connected to a network like the Internet or Intranet.
+The unchanging constant IP is the core meaning of Mobile IP, the IP being so faithful that even while you travel around or change networks, it remains as it is.
+Ok, now let’s begin with some questionnaires, and you will love your unnoticed long-time pal, Mobile IP, because of its huge help, which it has given you for a long time.

 - Does your call disconnect when you are talking to your buddies or your siblings while you are on a train or bus?

 Components of Mobile IP

-Here are some important components that are included in the following mobile IP:
+Here are some essential components that are included in the following mobile IP:

 1. Mobile Node